datainfrahq/druid-operator/docs/api_specifications/druid.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>maxUnavailable for deployment object, only applicable if kind=Deployment, by default set to 25%</p>
+<p>MaxUnavailable For deployment object only.
+Set to 25% by default</p>
 </td>
 </tr>
 <tr>